oncohub-charity/oncohub-charity/README.md

 As a start point we take a look at sarcoma.

 ## Community and resources:
-- visit official <a href="https://oncohub.xyz" target="_blank">website</a>
+- visit official <a href="https://oncohub.xyz" target="_blank">webside</a>
 - to ask general, medical questions, project proposition, give advise and create community with us, join to our <a href="https://discord.gg/GtTQqU9t" target="_blank">discord</a> channel
-- for devs, to ask technical question for specific project better is to ask in github discussion tab
+- for devs 🧙, to ask technical question for specific project better is to ask in github discussion tab

 ## Contribute